adks3489/advent-of-code-rs/README.md

 # Advent of Code 2021
-My pratice project for rust.
+My practice project for rust.